themarshallproject/arpa20220125/README.md

 metadata for that post by running `gulp posts:download`.

 Take a look at `post-templates/custom-header-data.json` to see what fields are available to use in developing a custom header.

+Some fields (byline, producer byline, social tools) will appear by default within the sidebar of an Endrun post.
+If you use those fields in your custom header and wish to hide the defaults that appear in the sidebar, you can hide the entire sidebar with `.container article > aside.col4 { display: none; }` or can choose to hide individual children within that container.

 #### Customizing the layout of graphics locally